 Dr. Gerfen received a B.A. from Amherst College and Ph.D. from Northwestern University.
 His doctoral research was on neural substrates of reward involving the prefrontal cortex and basal ganglia.
-During a post-doctoral fellowship in the Laboratory of Max Cowan at the Salk Institute, he developed the PHA-L axonal tracing technique with Paul Sawchenko.
-In 1983, Dr. Gerfen was recruited by Ed Evarts to the Laboratory of Neurophysiology at NIMH to work on the neuroanatomy of the forebrain, where he established some of the functional principles of the organization of the basal ganglia.
+During a post-doctoral fellowship in the Laboratory of Max Cowan at the Salk Institute, he developed the PHA-L axonal tracing technique with Paul Sawchenko, which has been used in over 1000 papers.
+In 1983, Dr. Gerfen was recruited by Ed Evarts to the Laboratory of Neurophysiology at NIMH.
+He was tenured in 1988 and served as Chief of the Laboratory of Systems Neuroscience from 1995 to 2016.
+Dr. Gerfen is recognized as having established fundamental principles of the functional organization of the basal ganglia.

 Gerfen CR, Surmeier DJ.
 Modulation of striatal projection systems by dopamine.
 Annu Rev Neurosci.
 2011;34:441-66.

 Gerfen CR, Paletzki R, Worley P. Differences between dorsal and ventral striatum in Drd1a dopamine receptor coupling of dopamine- and cAMP-regulated phosphoprotein-32 to activation of extracellular signal-regulated kinase.
 J Neurosci.
 2008;28(28):7113-20.

 Gong S, Doughty M, Harbaugh CR, Cummins A, Hatten ME, Heintz N, Gerfen CR.
 Targeting Cre recombinase to specific neuron populations with bacterial artificial chromosome constructs.
 J Neurosci.
 2007;27(37):9817-23.